 We do not take deposits or plan homes for infant puppies.
 We do not determine if a puppy is show or pet until 8-10 weeks.
 Our pet puppies do not go to their new home before 10-12 weeks.
 When we have something available, it will be on our "available" page.
 These are here for viewing pleasure!

-We do not have a waiting list, nor do we choose a home in the order someone wrote to us.
+We do not go down a waiting list to choose a home, nor do we choose a home in the order someone wrote to us.
 Talking to us or writing us does not guarantee you a Terlingua puppy.
 No Terlingua puppy is reserved until we both agree it is the right fit, and we have a signed contract and payment has been made.
 We will not contact you if selling to someone else if you are "thinking about it."
 We get many inquiries and have many wonderful homes for only a few puppies a year.
-We are happy to refer to other great breeders or lead you to the Chihuahua Club of America website to find someone else who may have something available, if we cannot meet your needs.

 If you are interested in a puppy from Terlingua or you would like to learn how to find a REPUTABLE Chihuahua breeder, please email Cara at